YuriRDev/another-lisp-interpreter/README.md

-# YALSDI - Yet Another Lisp  Interpreter
+# YALI - Yet Another Lisp Interpreter
 Wowww, omggg, another Lisp Interpreter!!
 That's so original!!
 I bet you learned a lot from doing this, didn't u?...